tup60019/cis-1051-final-project/README.md

 # cis-1051-final-project
 A small Unity engine game that consists of five microgames in a mountain climbing adventure sequence that concludes in an epic boss battle with a volcano.
-Controls: WASD/arrow keys and the space bar
+Controls: WASD and the space bar